For Medicare Advantage families

 - 2Read your appeal letter — free

-We draft a professional appeal letter citing the specific Medicare rules the plan's denial violates.
-It costs nothing to read.
-You can edit anything you want changed.
+We draft a structured appeal letter using Medicare Advantage coverage rules and the facts from your denial.
+It costs nothing to read, and you can edit anything you want changed.

 - 3We mail it certified for $129